stmuk/p6-Text-VimColour/README.md

 ## Installation

 To install this module, you'll need `vim` version at least 7.4.

-You should also get updated
+An optimal step for the best syntax colouring results is to also install updated
 [Perl 6 vim syntax files](https://github.com/vim-perl/vim-perl)

 ## Synopsis